pudly/schmopera-hugo/content/articles/royal-academy-operas-lincoronazione-di-poppea.md

 date = "2016-05-21T22:34:00+01:00"
 lastmod = "2016-05-22T10:39:00+01:00"
 publishDate = "2016-05-22T10:36:00+01:00"
-slug = "royal-academy-operas-lincoronazione-di-poppea"
-title = "Royal Academy Opera&#039;s L&#039;incoronazione di Poppea"
+short_description = "Most importantly, not a note can go by without meaning.
+Monteverdi is generous with hints; he's a master of word-painting, illuminating words like \"sorrow\" and \"fly\" with musical gestures that are almost too obvious to miss.
+Something like Poppea almost echoes that bit by George Carlin on the blues: paraphrased, he says, \"it's not enough to know what notes to play, you have to know why they need to be played.\"" slug = "royal-academy-operas-lincoronazione-di-poppea" title = "Royal Academy Opera&#039;s L&#039;incoronazione di Poppea"
 +++